Arkils tingstad: U 225

-Old Norse transcription

-[Ulfkell](?) ok Arnkell ok Gyi þæiʀ gærðu hiar þingstað ...
-[M]unu æigi mærki mæiʀi verða, þan Ulfs syniʀ æftiʀ gær[ðu], [sniall]iʀ svæinaʀ, at sinn faður.

-English translation

-Ulfkell(?) and Arnkell and Gýi, they made the Assembly-place here ...
-No landmark will be more (great), than (the one) the sons of Ulfr made in (his) memory; able lads in memory of their father.

 U 226

 This runestone was also made by Gunnar and is classified as being carved in runestone style Pr1.
 This is the classification, which is also known as Ringerike style, for those inscriptions that have runic bands that end in serpent or animal heads depicted in profile.
 In the text there is some question regarding whether the Old Norse words i grati should be translated as meaning "in tears" or "in lament," meaning that Gyríðr composed poetry in mourning her deceased husband.
 It has been suggested that the inscription Vg 59 in Norra Härene describes another widow who may have composed a lament.
 U 226 is the only surviving runestone signed by Gunnar, although more than forty other inscriptions have been attributed to him based on stylistic analysis.
 The runes kunar ik stin for "Gunnarr cut the stone" are carved in a line below the rest of the inscription.